wwu062/VeggieGame/VeggieTalesGame/README.txt

    * Instructions: draws the instructions of the game to the screen
    * DrawingSurface: draws the different screens.
    * Main: starts the program
+   * GameOver: game over screen when you lose
 * veggie.model
-   * Entity: the player or enemy object
    * Moves: an attack move that an Entity object can have
    * MovingImage: a shape that adheres to physics such as gravity, consistent with platformers
-   * PlayerController: moves the Entity object around
+   * Player: models the player object
    * Stats: the stats that an Entity object can have
 * veggie.textReader
    * FileIO: reads in a text file and translates it into different Move objects.